GitMirroring/noalyss/scenario/readme.txt

 and you can rerun the file , it works also for ajax.

-It is useful to test ajax answer , unit test or testing a class
+It is useful to test ajax answer , unit test or testing a class (with static function test_me() )

+In your code, you can do

+    if (defined ('TEST_UNIT')) {
+        // executed only if calling script  is test.php,

+    }